adamisetty/model-mazes/DEVELOPMENT.md

   - Balls still do not collide properly with the drawn edges
   - Balls now correctly collide with the ground fixture
   - Needs to complete the following

-  [ ] Create box around Cinder screen, as a boundry
+  - [ ] Create box around Cinder screen, as a boundary

-  [x] Need to drop multiple small balls from top of screen
+  - [x] Need to drop multiple small balls from top of screen

-  [x] Give user the ability to draw edges themselves
+  - [x] Give user the ability to draw edges themselves

-  [ ] Need to create edges that the balls will bounce off
+  - [ ] Need to create edges that the balls will bounce off

-  [ ] Fixes an end target for balls to hit, to determine if player has won
+  - [ ] Fixes an end target for balls to hit, to determine if player has won

 **4/28/20**
   - Ball now collides correctly with right and left walls
   - still is having issues colliding with the edge objects
   - Needs to complete the following

-  [x] Create box around Cinder screen, as a boundry

-  [ ] Need to create edges that the balls will bounce off
+  - [x] Need to create edges that the balls will bounce off

-  [ ] Fixes an end target for balls to hit, to determine if player has won
+  - [x] Fixes an end target for balls to hit, to determine if player has won
+  - [x] Create box around Cinder screen, as a boundry

+ **5/1/20**
+   - Creates edge objects from user input
+   - Decides to use Polygon body and rotate rather than edge body
+   - Need to complete the following:
+   - [ ] Complete testing for conversion methods
+   - [ ] Remove excess methods from individual classes